mu373/docker-bitcoind/README.md

 # docker-bitcoind

-Run bitcoind on Docker.
+Run bitcoind with tor on Docker.
-- Base image is from [kylemanna/docker-bitcoind](https://github.com/kylemanna/docker-bitcoind).
+- The base image is [mu373/docker-bitcoind](https://github.com/mu373/docker-bitcoind-image)
+    - This is a fork of [kylemanna/docker-bitcoind](https://github.com/kylemanna/docker-bitcoind) with tor preinstalled.
 - Works well with mempool running in separate containers: [mu373/docker-mempool](https://github.com/mu373/docker-mempool).

 ## Setup